Risperidone-SZ, 4 mg 30 pcs

 often – musculoskeletal pain, back pain, arthralgia, pain in the extremities, myalgia, pain

-infrequent – stiffness in the joints, muscle weakness;
+infrequently – stiffness in joints, muscle weakness;

 rarely – rhabdomyolysis.

-General disorders:
+General violations:

-often – fatigue, asthenia, fever, chest pain, weight gain, slowness, in elderly patients with dementia – peripheral edema, gait disturbance, mild edema;
+often – fatigue, asthenia, fever, chest pain, weight gain, slowness; in elderly patients with dementia – peripheral edema, gait disturbance, mild edema;

 Venous thromboembolism